 Tupperware uses analysis tools to transfer data to countries outside the European Economic Area ("third countries"), notably the United States.
 In order to ensure the protection of your privacy rights in this respect, Tupperware will never transfer your data to third countries if no data protection level equivalent to the GDPR is assured there.

 For the US, the European Commission has decided by a decision of 12.7.2016 that under the regulations of the EU-US Privacy Shield an adequate level of data protection exists (called "adequacy decision" pursuant to GDPR Art.
 45).
-We use the following service providers that are certified under the EU-US Privacy Shield:

 6. Erasure of your data

 We do not store your personal data any longer than necessary to achieve the respective purposes (see clause 2) of the data processing.

 - If you have concluded a contract with us or use our services, we process your data as long as it is necessary for the execution of the respective contract or the provision of the respective service, possibly plus the duration of any warranty or guarantee periods.

 - When using some applications on our website, we may retain backup copies for a very limited period of time for specific input.
 As soon as the related interest no longer exists (e.g. by eliminating the error), we also erase this data immediately afterwards.

 7. Your rights as a person concerned